They created the foundation and guided the growth of Venice Family Clinic.

 They are our funders and partners who have not only provided resources but have helped us launch new ideas that we couldn’t have otherwise done.

-Judy and Bernard Briskin are philanthropists with a passion for helping low-income Angelenos access quality health care.
+Judy and the late Bernard Briskin are philanthropists with a passion for helping low-income Angelenos access quality health care.
 Their longstanding support has helped Venice Family Clinic launch innovative programs, including The Briskin Women’s Health Program and the Briskin Malibu/Pacific Palisades Homeless Project, which have changed the lives of thousands of people.

 A longstanding partner to Venice Family Clinic, Cedars-Sinai has provided critical funds to build and enhance our operative infrastructure, and makes it possible for our patients to access specialty care and treatment that is currently beyond the scope of what we can provide at our clinical sites.